theheking/intro-to-command-line-hpc/practical_overview/5_Redirection.md

     $ basename SRR2589044_1.fastq .fasta

-Basename is really powerful when used in a for loop.
-It allows to access just the file prefix, which you can use to name things.
+Basename is powerful when used in a for loop.
+It allows access just to the file prefix, which you can use to name things.
 Let’s try this.

 Inside our for loop, we create a new name variable.
-We call the basename function inside the parenthesis, then give our variable name from the for loop, in this case `${filename}`, and finally state that `.fastq` should be removed from the file name.
-It’s important to note that we’re not changing the actual files, we’re creating a new variable called name.
-The line > echo $name will print to the terminal the variable name each time the for loop runs.
+We call the basename function inside the parentheses, then give our variable name from the for loop, in this case `${filename}`, and finally state that `.fastq` should be removed from the file name.
+It’s important to note that we’re not changing the actual files; we’re creating a new variable called name.
+The line > echo $name will print the variable name to the terminal each time the for loop runs.
 Because we are iterating over two files, we expect to see two lines of output.

     $ for filename in *.fastq
     > do